The 5 best garden kneelers in 2026 - as tested by our team of experts

 Planting, weeding and seed sowing are all enjoyable jobs, but they can be the cause of sore knees and stiff joints, even after short periods.
 Thankfully, garden kneelers come to the rescue.
-With a thick foam core and plenty of padding a kneeler or strap on knee pads allow you to garden in comfort and help keep your knees in good shape and your clothes clean.
-From simple rubber blocks to carefully shaped pads you wear as you work there are three main types of kneeler to choose from:
+With a thick foam core and plenty of padding, a kneeler or strap-on knee pads allow you to garden in comfort, and help keep your knees in good shape and your clothes clean.
+From simple rubber blocks to carefully shaped pads you wear as you work, there are three main types of kneeler to choose from:

 Knee pads: Great for busy gardeners, these are strapped over each knee and worn around the garden, whether kneeling or not, so manoeuvrability is important.
-The best designs are easy to get on and off with enough flexibility to move and walk in comfort.
+The best designs are easy to get on and off, with enough flexibility to move and walk in comfort.

-Kneeler stools: Although we didn’t include these in our review this time, these are ideal for gardeners who need support for a wider range of gardening tasks.
+Kneeler stools: Although we didn’t include these in our review this time, they're ideal for gardeners who need support for a wider range of gardening tasks.
 A padded cushion on a metal frame with legs, they can be used both as a seat for pruning, or planting and weeding in containers, or flipped over and used as a kneeler when the seat legs double up as a handle to help you get up and down.
 Many also have handy pockets for carrying tools and folding legs for storage.

-Best kneelers at a glance
+Best Buy kneelers at a glance

 - Best kneeler for comfort: Spear and Jackson The Kew Gardens Collection Kneeler